xduan7/MapDiff/README.md

 <!-- </div> -->
 ## Introduction
-This repository contains the PyTorch implementation of the **Ma**sk **p**rior-guided denoising **Diff**usion (**MapDiff**) framework.
-It is a deep diffusion model with mask prior-guided denoising to improve the inverse protein folding task.
+This repository contains the PyTorch implementation of the **Ma**sk-**p**rior-guided denoising **Diff**usion (**MapDiff**) framework.
+It is a deep diffusion model with mask-prior-guided denoising to improve the inverse protein folding task.
 It works on 3D protein backbone structures to iteratively predict the feasible 1D sequences of amino acids.

 ## Framework
 ![MapDiff](image/MapDiff.png)